 When is medication necessary

-If diarrhea is severe and persists for more than 1 week, if there is fever or blood in your stools, or if diarrhea is in children or the elderly, a doctor should be consulted to assess the cause of the problem and avoid possible complications such as dehydration and fainting.
+If diarrhea is severe and persists for more than 1 week, if you have a fever fever, there is blood in your stools, or if diarrhea is occurring in children or the elderly, a doctor should be consulted to assess the cause of the problem and avoid possible complications such as dehydration and fainting.

 In these cases, the doctor may prescribe medication such as Imosec, Diasec, Avid and antibiotics.
 In addition, it may also be necessary to take probiotic medication to restore the intestinal flora, such as Floratil and Simcaps.